Pratikw369/Sudoku_Solver-App/README.md

 # Sudoku_Solver-App
-this is the automatic sudoku solver,  backtracking algorithm
+this is the automatic sudoku solver backtracking algorithm